 Choosing a laptop for or as a student isn’t an easy task.
 Whether you’re looking for a cheap laptop for high school students or college students, there are quite a lot of choices.
 However, with budget-oriented models, manufacturers often compromise on key components.
-Therefore, to help you get the best value laptop for your money, we have reviewed 10 of the best cheap laptops for high school and college students.
+Therefore, to help you get the most value laptop for your money, we have reviewed and found 10 of the best cheap laptops for high school and college students.